Motivic (Representation) Stability of Representation Varieties and Character Stacks: Motivic Stability of Representation Varieties of Surface groups

-is also PORC count, showing the sum of the rest of the summands together is also PORC count.
-Using Remark 5.2 of \cite{BRIDGER_KAMGARPOUR_2023}, the rest of the summands of the form $\left(\frac{G}{\chi(1)}\right)$ are of smaller dimensions than $G$, so their contribution is negligible in the limiting E-polynomial (since we raise these pieces to the $2g$-th power).
+This is also PORC count (we denote it by $h_{G,g}(t)$) providing a contribution of $E(G/[G,G])\cdot E(G)^{2g-1}$ in the E-polynomial, $E(\Rep_G(M_g))$.
+The rest of the summands is also PORC count since the rest of the summands corresponds to the polynomial $q_{G,g}(t)-h_{G,g}(t)$.
+Using Remark 5.2 of \cite{BRIDGER_KAMGARPOUR_2023}, the rest of the summands (that are of the form $\left(\frac{G}{\chi(1)}\right)$) are of smaller dimensions than $G$.
+Therefore, their contribution is negligible in the limit (since we raise these pieces to the $2g$-th power).
+Thus, this holds for the E-polynomial as well implying our statement. \end{proof}